THE GLOBAL INITIATIVE NETWORK

 - ‘The securitisation of transnational environmental crime and the militarisation of conservation’ in Lorraine Elliott and William Schaedla (eds) International Handbook on Transnational Environmental Crime (Cheltenham: Edward Elgar, 2016)

-Director, Global Initiative against Transnational Organized CrimeVIEW PROFILE
+Research Assistant, Global Initiative Against Transnational Organized CrimeVIEW PROFILE